 Resource – Modern Real Estate Practice

-A planned unit development (PUDs) also called master-planned community is a type of building development that may consist of entire residence or it may also be compatible in its development with land uses, e.g. recreation, commercial centers, or industrial parks.
+A planned unit development (PUDs), also called a master-planned community, is a type of building development that may consist of an entire residences or it may also be compatible in its development with land uses, e.g., recreation, commercial centers, or industrial parks.
 PUDs are planned using special zoning ordinances.
 Permits allow developments to maximize the space by reducing lot sizes or street locations.
-In most PUDs, owners have full ownership of their buildings and homes, therefore, making them sole responsibility for maintenance, however, the streets, sidewalks, pedestrian walkways, parks, etc. would be delegated to the homeowners association.
-Further, PUD might include a small development or involve an entire planned out city.
+In most PUDs, owners have full ownership of their buildings and homes, making them sole responsibility for maintenance; however, the streets, sidewalks, pedestrian walkways, parks, etc., would be delegated to the homeowners association.
+Further, PUD might include a small development or involve an entire planned-out city.

 Commercial property is another type of real property.
 Commercial property will include property that contains business activity, e.g. office spaces, shopping centers, malls, stores, and entertainment facilities.
 Also, hotels, motels, and even parking facilities are other types of commercial property.